 To be approved under these rules, an independent school that operates a boarding program, enrolls students as boarding students, or operates a residential treatment program shall be accredited by a state or regional agency recognized by the Board for accrediting purposes or shall be licensed as a residential childcare facility by the Department for Children and Families.
 This requirement does not apply to an independent school that enrolls only day students.

 2223.4.
 Annual Compliance Assurance

-(a) (a) (a) On or before February 15th of each year, e-ach approved school shall assure that it continues to comply attest to continued compliance with applicable requirements of this rule and federal and state law.
+(a) Each approved school shall attest to continued compliance with applicable requirements of this rule and federal and state law on an annual basis on or before Date Specific of each year].